-The answer to ‘does vape juice go bad’ is yes – but it’s quite a complicated issue.
+The answer to ‘does vape juice go bad’ is technically yes – but it’s quite a complicated issue.

 Expiry of vape juice

 Due to a lack of BMA and FDA accreditation, there is no true regulated expiration date for e-liquid.
 However, the general consensus is that depending on the base and nicotine content, most vape juices last between one and two years.
-As different flavourings use different chemicals, some e-liquids will most likely last longer than others.
+As different flavourings use different chemicals, some e-liquids will last longer than others.